MarkusBordihn/BOs-Material-Elements/decorative/README.md

 This mods adds a lot of additional crafting recipes to allow the crafting of the added elements or to simplify crafting of existing items like wood cutting.

+## Slab, Half-Size Slab, Plate and Panel

+One part of the additional decorative materials are half-size slabs, plates and panels.

+In general the have the following conversions over the stone-cutter:

+- 1 x Block -> 2 x Slabs
+- 1 x Slab -> 2 x half-size Slabs
+- 1 x Half-size Slab -> 2 x Plates
+- 1 x Plates -> 2 x Panels

 ## Version Status Overview 🛠️

 | Version        | Status                |